stadid/webcontrol/README.md

 • No integration with smart home systems.
 Acts as a pure standalone solution.

 • No virtualization support.
-Should be run on a real "hardware" only.
+Should be run on a real hardware only.